-Topcliffe Surgery is now connected to the NHS App which is the quickest and easiest way of connecting to online services.
+Appointments can be managed via the NHS App which is the quickest and easiest way of connecting to online services.
 It provides a simple and secure way for people to access a range of NHS services on their smartphone or tablet.

-Appointments can also be booked in person and over the telephone.
+Face-to-Face appointments can also be booked in person and over the telephone.
 When you make an appointment please make it clear if you wish to see a particular doctor.

 Appointments are routinely booked for 10 minutes.
 Please ask if you require longer than that.
 It may not be possible to deal with more than one or two issues properly in 10 minutes, so please bear that in mind when making your appointment.

 GPs are not able to treat dental problems and patients contacting the surgery with dental problems will be advised to see a dentist.

 Two doctors are usually available for consultations each day, but this may be reduced during holidays or due to other commitments.